dariober/ASCIIGenome/commandHelp.md

 **Usage: save [filename = chrom_start_end.txt']**

 Save current screenshot to file in either text or png format.
 Default filename is generated from the current coordinates and the default format is txt.
 With filename .png save as png using current coordinates as filename.
 Use extension .png to save as png format.
-Note that colours are not retained.
+Colours are stripped from text output but they retainedin the png.
 Examples:
 ```
 save mygene.txt ## Save to mygene.txt as text
 save            ## Save to chrom_start-end.txt as text